A model for planar compacta and rational Julia sets: Motivations and Results

 Recall that a compactum $K$ in $\mathbb{R}$ is always a Peano compactum, thus $\Dc_K^{PC}$ consists of all the singletons $\{x\}$ with $x\in K$.
-But a compactum in $\mathbb{R}^3$ may not have a core decomposition with Peano quotient.
-See \cite[Example 7.1]{LLY-2019}.
+By \cite[Example 7.1]{LLY-2019}, there is a compactum in $\mathbb{R}^3$ that does not have a core decomposition with Peano quotient.
 On the other hand, by \cite[Theorem 7]{LLY-2019}, all planar compacta $K$ have a core decomposition with Peano quotient.
 When $K$ is a continuum, the core decomposition $\Dc_K^{PC}$ may be different from the one proposed by Moore \cite{Moore25-a}, which partitions an arbitrary continuum into prime parts such that the quotient space is a Peano continuum.
-See \cite[Example 2.3]{Yang-Yao} for a concrete continuum in the plane, such that the core decomposition strictly refines the decomposition into prime parts.
+See \cite[Example 2.3]{Yang-Yao} for a special continuum in the plane, such that the core decomposition strictly refines the decomposition into prime parts.

-Let us focus on compacta $K$ in the extended complex plane $\hat{\mathbb{C}}$.
-If $K$ is {\bf unshielded}, so that $K=\partial U$ for some component $U$ of the complement $\hat{\mathbb{C}}\setminus K$, the core decomposition $\Dc_K^{PC}$ has been obtained by Blokh, Curry, and Oversteegen in \cite{BCO11,BCO13}.
-When $K$ is connected the resulted hyperspace $\Dc_K^{PC}$ is called the finest locally connected model.
-When $K$ is disconnected the corresponding hyperspace $\Dc_K^{PC}$ is called the finest finitely suslinian monotone model.
-These models are planar compacta that are also unshielded \cite[Theorem 19]{BCO13}.
+Let us focus on compacta $K\subset\widehat{\bbC}$.
+If $K$ is {\bf unshielded}, so that $K=\partial U$ for some component $U$ of $\widehat{\bbC}\setminus K$, the core decomposition $\Dc_K^{PC}$ has been obtained by Blokh, Curry, and Oversteegen in \cite{BCO11,BCO13}.
+When $K$ is connected the Peano model $\Dc_K^{PC}$ is called the {\bf finest locally connected model} in \cite{BCO11}.
+When $K$ is disconnected the Peano model $\Dc_K^{PC}$ is called the {\bf finest finitely Suslinian monotone model} in \cite{BCO13}.
+These models are planar compacta that are still unshielded \cite[Theorem 19]{BCO13}.
+Here a compactum is {\bf finitely Suslinian} provided that every collection of pairwise disjoint subcontinua whose diameters are bounded away from zero is finite.